fangvv/awesome-edge-intelligence-collections/README.md

 Please note that I just want to collect these links from the original sites for research purposes.
+Welcome to join us to discuss interesting ideas on efficient DNN training/inference.

 https://zhuanlan.zhihu.com/p/58705979